Gender diversity: More women in leadership is better for business

 "Vector gave women visibility and the opportunity to demonstrate competence and merit by solving a pervasive business problem."

-At Bluebird Foods production manager Shajeena Mohamed Ali said her workplace was progressive with a high ratio of women in the usually male-dominated area of manufacturing.
+At Bluebird Foods, production manager Shajeena Mohamed Ali said her workplace was progressive with a high ratio of women in the usually male-dominated area of manufacturing.

-The PepsiCo owned company has a workforce made up of 54 percent women and their leadership team is also comprised of 50 percent women.
+The PepsiCo owned company has a workforce made up of 54 per cent women and their leadership team is also comprised of 50 per cent women.

-Ali, a Production Manager at Bluebird Foods works on the production line for Doritos, Twisties and Burger Rings, and looks after half of the plant.
+Ali works on the production line for Doritos, Twisties and Burger Rings, and looks after half of the plant.

 She's been with PepsiCo for 12 years, previously working as an engineer in India and Dubai before coming to New Zealand.